<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 We've got volunteer opportunities for college-age groups!
 Start your app here

-A Total Guide To Your Sofia Trip
+A Quick Intro To Sofia

 When you think of Europe, you usually think of historical sites and ancient detailed architecture.
 Bulgaria is at the heart of all that history.
 It is one of those countries that started so much of what we now associate with Europe.
 And Sofia?
 It's one of the oldest cities in Europe.